klinecharts/KLineChart/docs/en/technical-indicator.md

   // plots technical indicator data configuration item
   calcTechnicalIndicator: (kLineDataList, { params, plots }) => {return [] },

+  // Series, can be the default
+  series: 'normal',

   // Precision, can be the default, the default is 4
   precision: 4,